 This 2.5-mile trail is proposed to follow Adobe Creek, a major drainage in the eastern planning area of Fruita.
-The trail would start upstream at the Grand Valley Canal, pass under US6/50, the railroad and I-70, and join the Riverfront Trail near Adobe Creek Golf Course.
-It is recommended that Mesa County consider extending this trail further to the northeast (beyond the Fruita planning area) to provide additional trail opportunities for Mesa County residents and visitors to the region.
+Near-term trail development would start upstream at the Grand Valley Canal, follow Adobe Creek southwest, pass under US6/50, the railroad and I-70, and join the Riverfront Trail near Adobe Creek Golf Course.
+It is recommended that Mesa County consider extending this trail from the Grand Valley Canal further to the northeast (beyond the Fruita planning area) to provide additional trail opportunities for Mesa County residents and visitors to the region.